 - A short term SMC is issued on the day of the audit by the administration auditor as a response or proof of completion of the initial, annual or renewal audit process.

-- Validity of short term SMC is 5 months.
+- The validity of short term SMC is 5 months.

 - It is issued by the administration after successful completion of initial audit or fulfilment or interim SMC requirements.

-- The validity of SMC, after initial audit is 5 years from the next date of expiry and it is subjected to intermediate audit.
+- The validity of SMC, after the initial audit, is 5 years from the next date of expiry and it is subjected to an intermediate audit.

 - If a Major NON Conformity is found in the audit, the SMC and DOC are withdrawn.

-- The original SMC is kept on the ship and copy is kept with the company.
+- The original SMC is kept on the ship and a copy is kept with the company.

 You may also like to read-What are the Essential Requirements for Unattended Machinery Space